whistledev411/pump.fun-token-swap-bot/README.md

-# pump.fun-Paxel-Bot
+# pump.fun-Token-Swap-Bot
-pump.fun Paxel Bot
+pump.fun Token Swap Bot
 > Please contact me if you have any advice on new features or want to collaberate in the development, I would like to impliment this into a Telegram/Discord Bot at some stage.

 ## Background